EOSIO/eosio-project-demux-example/README.md

 ## Docker commands

-If you are more familiar with docker, you could use below docker command to have better control with the whole environment.
+If you are more familiar with docker, you could use the docker commands below to have better control with the whole environment.
 Below are the explanations of each of the commands:

 **Execute below command in `/eosio_docker`:**